Director, Student Administration

 - An externally funded scholarship, bursary or prize will only be approved where QUT’s association with the donor is consistent with QUT’s vision and values.

-In accordance with the Trusts, Gifts and Privately Funded Positions policy (G/2.1), gifts obtained for scholarships, bursaries and prizes must be receipted through the QUT Gift Fund administered by the Division of Business Development (Advancement Office).
+In accordance with the Trusts, Gifts and Privately Funded Positions policy (G/2.1), gifts obtained for scholarships, bursaries and prizes must be receipted through the QUT Gift Fund administered by the Advancement Office, Business Development.

-In soliciting or renewing a commitment from external donors for scholarships, bursaries or prizes, all areas will also seek advice from the Executive Director, Advancement or other relevant officers who will facilitate the negotiation and/or establishment of the scholarship, bursary or prize, in collaboration with the Finance Resource Management Department and the relevant organisational area.
+In soliciting or renewing a commitment from external donors for scholarships, bursaries or prizes, all areas will also seek advice from the Executive Director, Advancement or other relevant officers who will facilitate the negotiation and/or establishment of the scholarship, bursary or prize, in collaboration with the Finance Business Solutions Portfolio and the relevant organisational area.

 The naming conventions for scholarships, bursaries and prizes are at the discretion of key stakeholders (such as the responsible area or donor).
 Advice should be sought from the Advancement Office before finalising the name of a particular philanthropic scholarship, bursary or prize.